Associate Degree in Fashion and Textile Merchandising

 Watch this video to find out more about YEP and the winning teams.

-This program also offers global internships in China, working in buying offices and experiencing manufacturing and supply chain operations.
+This program also offers global internships in China, Vietnam and Sri Lanka working in buying offices and experiencing manufacturing and supply chain operations.

 Graduates of this program are currently employed by major companies including Hugo Boss, French Connection, Calvin Klein, David Jones, Myer, Country Road, Sussan, Jockey Australia, Mitch Dowd, Kmart, Sportsgirl, Diana Ferrari, Target, Just Jeans, Jag and Spotlight.